Here are a few questions we've heard along with some answers...

 I just want to order a lobster!
 How do I?

-Call the church office at 914-764-9000 or go to the Lobster Festival tab at top for more information.
-Best way: Email your order to firstname.lastname@example.org.
+The best and easiest way is to go to www.prcclobsterfest.com and follow the prompts.
+Everything is online including payment with credit card.
+Want to talk to a real person, you may also call the church office at 914-764-9000 Tuesday, Wednesday or Friday mornings.
+If no answer you may leave a phone message with your name, address, phone number and your order - live or cooked!
+Or go to the Lobster Festival tab at top for more information.
+You can also email your order to email@example.com.
 (See the lobster tab at the top for all of the necessary info. you need to email, such as live or cooked, etc.!)

 I really don't want Christianity jammed down my throat, but yet, I sense that my life is missing something . . .
 I'm not sure what.